lupapiste/lupapiste/docs/message-queue-intro.md

 ## Message redelivery

-If broker's message delivery is unsuccessful (client-side exception for example), message is redelivered 10 times.
-If message can't be handled successfully, the broker will throw message to DLQ (Dead Letter Queue).
+If for some reason message deliveryn fails or message is rolled back, by default message is redelivered by the broker 10 times.
+If all redeliveries are unsuccessful, the broker will throw message to DLQ (Dead Letter Queue).

 From DLQ, messages can be rerouted to other queue using management console UI (manual retry for example)